rgerum/unofficial-duolingo-stories/README.md

 npm install
 ```

-Create a local sqlite database
+Create fill the database with test data

 ```
 npm run init
 ```

-To develop you can then run
+To develop you can then run and visit http://localhost:3000

 ```
 npm run dev